SohelMallick/Project/README.md

 # BMI Calculator

-Kindly navigate to master brance to access the .ipynb and .json file
+Kindly navigate to master branch to access the .ipynb and .json file